Below, outlines a summary of how Reading is taught at St Teresa of Lisieux Catholic Primary School across EYFS, KS1 and KS2.

-At St. Teresa of Lisieux Catholic Primary School, we strongly believe that reading is a vital life skill and we strive for all children to enjoy and value it.
+At St. Teresa of Lisieux Catholic Primary School, we strongly believe that reading is a vital life skill which we strive for all children to enjoy and value.
 It is our aim to develop and create passionate readers for life.

 Year 2 and Key Stage 2